 Special Collections.
 Users must fill out an application form in order to access research materials in Special Collections.
 This application asks for the user's address, telephone number, and a form of identification that may include a driver's license number.
 Research materials are provided to the user following completion of a request form.
 The request form includes the user's name, signature, and a description of the item or items to be viewed.

 Physical Access Records.
-Access records are those data concerning entry to the Library collected via door card readers.
+Access records are those data concerning entry to the Libraries collected via door card readers.
 The Maverick Express Office maintains these records.
-Requests for access to this data should be made through the Director of Library.
+Requests for access to this data should be made through the Director of Libraries.

 Users' Right to Know